mohimanilab/DistributionSensitiveBucketing/README.md

 # Distribution Sensitive Bucketing (DSB)
-Author(s): Chengze Shen, Mihir Mongia, Arash Gholami Davoodi, Hosein Mohimani
+Author(s): Chengze Shen, Mihir Mongia, Arash Gholami Davoodi, Guillaume Marcais, Hosein Mohimani

 ## What It Does
-DSB is a C++ based program to find overlaps among sequences.
-There are two input files: _X_ and _Y_ data.
-In each file, a line represents a sequence of alphabets (e.g. {A,T,C,G} for DNA sequences).
+DSB is a C++ based program to find overlaps among sequences and alignments of queries in a given genome.
+There are two input files: _X_ and _Y_ data in _.fasta_ format.
 The program will output, for every sequence in _Y_, the sequences in _X_ that overlaps with it.
 In case of a single file (_X_=_Y_), the program will avoid outputting self overlaps.

-The goal is to find as many as true overlapping sequences while minimizing false ones.
+The goal is to find as many as true overlapping sequences and alignments while minimizing false positives.

 ## Requirements
 The program is compiled with **g++ 4.2.1** and above, ISO standard **-std=c++11**.
 It was mainly tested on a MacBook Pro with **Apple LLVM 10.0.1**.